shorelinesoftware/versioning-toolkit/README.md

 ##Inputs

-### `branch`
+### `prefix`

 **Required**.
-The name of the branch.
-Serves as the filter prefix to find tag with the highest version.
+The filter to find tag with the highest version by provided prefix.
 For example:
-If there are these tags: master-0.0.1, master-0.0.2, release-1.0.0, release-1.0.1, release-1.0.2 and provided branch is `release-1.0` then the new tag will be release-1.0.2.
+If there are these tags: master-0.0.1, master-0.0.2, release-1.0.0, release-1.0.1, release-1.0.2 and provided prefix is `release-1.0` then the new tag will be release-1.0.2.
-If there are no tags that match the branch the tag will be `{branch}-0.0.1`
+If there are no tags that match the prefix the tag will be `{prefix}-0.0.1`

 ### `actionName`